akarthik10/akarthik10.github.io/amusement-park.md

 list: no
 ---

 This project, “An Amusement Park” uses OpenGL to draw a virtual amusement park.
-The park includes Ferris Wheel, Columbus Ship Ride and Roller Coaster.
+The park includes Ferris Wheel, Columbus Ship Ride and Roller Coaster, all drawn using basic OpenGL primitives.

 See the [YouTube video](https://www.youtube.com/watch?v=7_Z5359IEVU) for a walkthrough.